 In calling Peter "Satan," we do not know if Jesus meant that Peter was demonized.
-Jesus certainly meant that Peter's actions and words were a stumbling block or an obstacle to him (remember that the name Satan means adversary).
+Jesus certainly meant that Peter's actions and words were a snare and a stumbling block / obstacle to him (remember that the name Satan means adversary).